UNITED STATES

 (1) Organization:

 We are one of the world’s leading manufacturers and designers of firearms.
-We manufacture a wide array of handguns (including revolvers and pistols), long guns (including modern sporting rifles), handcuffs, firearm suppressors, and other firearm-related products for sale to a wide variety of customers, including firearm enthusiasts, collectors, hunters, sportsmen, competitive shooters, individuals desiring home and personal protection, law enforcement and security agencies and officers, and military agencies in the United States and throughout the world.
+We manufacture a wide array of handguns (including revolvers and pistols), long guns (including modern sporting rifles, pistol caliber carbines, and lever action rifles), handcuffs, firearm suppressors, and other firearm-related products for sale to a wide variety of customers, including firearm enthusiasts, collectors, hunters, sportsmen, competitive shooters, individuals desiring home and personal protection, law enforcement and security agencies and officers, and military agencies in the United States and throughout the world.
 We sell our products under the Smith & Wesson and Gemtech brands.
 We manufacture our products at our facilities in Springfield, Massachusetts; Houlton, Maine; Deep River, Connecticut; and Maryville, Tennessee.
 We also sell our manufacturing services to other businesses to attempt to level-load our factories.
 We sell those services under our Smith & Wesson and Smith & Wesson Precision Components brands.
-During the quarter ended October 31, 2023, we began manufacturing and distribution activities from our new Maryville, Tennessee facility.
-See Note 9 — Commitments and Contingencies and Note 10 — Restructuring for more information regarding this plan.
+During fiscal 2024, we began manufacturing and distribution activities from our new Maryville facility.
+During the quarter ended October 31, 2024, we discontinued operations at our Connecticut facility in anticipation of vacating the premises in December 2024.
+See Note 8 — Commitments and Contingencies and Note 9 — Restructuring for more information.

 (2) Basis of Presentation: